Leaside Baseball Association Constitution and By-Laws

 9.3 Conduct of Meetings.
 Unless otherwise specified in these By-laws, meetings of the Members and meetings of the Board will be conducted according to Robert’s Rules of Order (current edition).

 9.4 Interpretation.
-Words importing the singular will include the plural and vice versa, words importing the masculine will include the feminine and vice versa, and words importing persons will include bodies corporate.
+Words importing the singular will include the plural and vice versa, and words importing persons will include bodies corporate.
 Words importing an organization name, title, or program will include any successor organizational name, title, or program.

 9.5 Ruling on By-laws.
 Except as provided in the Act, the Board will have the authority to interpret any provision of these By-laws that is contradictory, ambiguous, or unclear, provided such interpretation is consistent with the objects of the Association.
 If any conflict arises between the provisions of the Act and these By-laws, the provisions of the Act will prevail.